 - Food Sampler Gift Box ($50) Includes CityKid Honey, Greenway Cherry Jam, Honey Almond Granola, and rich and moist Honey Pound Cake.
 Wash it all down with a warm cup of CityKid Java.

 - Their story: Urban Ventures exists to close the gaps that perpetuate urban poverty.
 They operate a holistic system of programs and social enterprises that equip individuals and families with the resources and opportunities they need to take responsibility for our communities’ future.
 These services include youth programs to close the achievement gap and provide academic support, family and parenting classes to empower men and women to be loving parents and break negative habits that create dysfunction, and employment programming to give individuals access to vocational training and a network of employers.

-Lauren McCann is executive vice president of Stand Together, where she leads operations, external relations, and partnership development.
-Lauren brings to Stand Together diverse experience as an accomplished senior executive working at the intersection of business, philanthropy, and stakeholder relations.
-Prior to joining Stand Together, Lauren served as vice president of strategic development for the National Association of Manufacturers.
+Lauren McCann is executive vice president of Stand Together Foundation, where she leads operations, external relations, and partnership development.
+Lauren brings to Stand Together Foundation diverse experience as an accomplished senior executive working at the intersection of business, philanthropy, and stakeholder relations.
+Prior to joining Stand Together Foundation, Lauren served as vice president of strategic development for the National Association of Manufacturers.
 Lauren lives in Virginia with her husband, Ryan, and daughter, Kaley.